Protesters slam charter vote

-Parliament's rejection of the people's constitution amendment draft has left anti-government protesters with no other choice but to continue their street protests, Jatupat "Pai Dao Din" Boonpattarasaksa, a protest leader, vowed on Wednesday.
+Parliament's rejection of the people's constitution amendment draft has left anti-government protesters with no other choice but to press on with their street protests to achieve their goals, Jatupat "Pai Dao Din" Boonpattarasaksa, a protest leader, vowed on Wednesday.

 He was speaking after the draft, sponsored by rights group Internet Dialogue on Law Reform (iLaw) and supported by more than 100,000 people, was rejected at the end of the first reading.

-Only two drafts were passed on Wednesday at the end of the two-day parliamentary session held to look at seven drafts, including the iLaw measure.
+Only two drafts were passed on Wednesday at the end of the two-day parliamentary session held to scrutinise a total of seven drafts, including the iLaw measure.
 The drafts which were approved were proposed by the coalition parties and the opposition parties respectively.

-Mr Jatupat said Wednesday's decision by parliament was the last chance at compromise.
+Mr Jatupat said he would not participate in a committee on reconciliation, touted as another attempt to defuse the political conflict between the government and protesters.
+He said Wednesday's decision by parliament was the last chance at compromise.

 Free Youth, a key element in the anti-government movement, posted on its Facebook page accusations of most MPs and senators serving the "dictator" and ignoring calls by the people.

-The group also accused parliament of barring attempts to amend parts of the constitution which deal with the King.
-This suggests any new constitution would not really serve the people, said the group.
+The group also accused parliament of barring attempts to amend Chapters 1 and 2 of the constitution, which deal with general provisions and the King respectively.
+This suggests any new constitution that was drafted would not really serve the people, said the group.

 Thousands of protesters began gathering at the Ratchaprasong area in downtown Bangkok late Wednesday before moving on to the national police headquarters nearby.
-Police increased security at the palace and King Chulalongkorn Memorial Hospital nearby, deploying six companies of riot-control officers.
-Some protesters splashed paint onto the Royal Thai Police sign and sprayed paint on the road, while others began a barbeque at the protest site, said a source.
+The presence of the protesters prompted police to step up security at the palace and King Chulalongkorn Memorial Hospital nearby, deploying six companies of riot-control officers.
+Some protesters splashed paint onto the Royal Thai Police sign and sprayed paint on the road, while others began a barbeque right at the protest site, said a source.

-Demonstrators on Wednesday ended their rally at Ratchaprasong intersection at 8.20pm and announced they will hold another rally at the Crown Property Bureau on Nov 25.
+Demonstrators on Wednesday called off their rally at Ratchaprasong intersection at 8.20pm and announced they will hold another rally at the Crown Property Bureau on Nov 25.